morrownr/USB-WiFi/The_Short_List.md

 ```
 -----

 Commentary: An internet search for "best wifi adapter for Kali Linux" will yield a lot of results.
 Almost every result will list some adapters that are likely to result in frustration.
 Do the authors of these sites test the adapters that they are recommending?
 I see numerous recommendations for adapters based on Realtek chipsets and that concerns me.
 The ALFA AWUS1900, based on the rtl8814au chipset, is often recommended but I can tell you from first hand experience with maintaining a [driver for the rtl8814au](https://github.com/morrownr/8814au) that the driver and support from Realtek is simply bad.
 Really bad.
 There is no other way to put it.
-Realtek does not support in-kernel drivers for their modern USB WiFi chipsets, which is unfortunate because the development model of Linux makes out-of-kernel drivers problematic in many ways.
+Realtek does not support mac80211 technology based, in-kernel drivers for their modern USB WiFi chipsets, which is unfortunate because the development model of Linux makes out-of-kernel drivers problematic in many ways.
 Then there is the issue of broken or missing features.
 There many good USB WiFi adapters that use Linux in-kernel drivers that are Linux Wireless Standards compliant so my recommendation is to avoid adapters based on chipsets from Realtek and buy adapters based on Mediatek chipsets.

-The Best USB WiFi Adapter List for Kali Linux is [right here.](https://github.com/morrownr/USB-WiFi)
+The Best USB WiFi Adapter List for Kali Linux is [USB-WiFi](https://github.com/morrownr/USB-WiFi).

 -----